Manappuram Finance: History

 The company was founded in 1949 by late V. C. Padmanabhan in Thrissur district.
 The company commenced its operations at Valappad, mainly with money lending activity on a very modest scale.

 The group's flagship company, MAGFIL, was established in 1992 in the wake of economic reforms launched by the Government of India.
 Its activity was mainly pawn broking and money lending carried out on a modest scale.

+Manappuram Finance Ltd. was listed on the Bombay Stock Exchange (BSE) in November 1995 following its initial public offering (IPO).

 In 2014, Manappuram Finance acquired Delhi-based Milestone Home Finance Company and subsequently renamed the company as Manappuram Home Finance.
 In 2015, Manappuram Finance acquired Asirvad Microfinance, a Chennai-based microfinance company.

 In March 2025, Bain Capital signed a definitive agreement to acquire an 18.6% stake in Manappuram Finance for ₹4385 crore.
 This transaction set off a mandatory open offer by Bain Capital for an additional 26% stake.

+In July 2026, Jinu Chandrasekhar was appointed as Interim Chief Risk Officer following the conclusion of Madhu Mohan A.M.'s tenure.